 Cinnamon gives a traditional desktop experience and many users like it as it is.
-It doesn’t mean you have to content with what it provides.
-Cinnamon provides several ways for customizing the desktop.
+It doesn’t mean you have to be content with what it provides.
+Cinnamon provides several ways to customize the desktop.

-Reading about MATE and KDE customization guides, many readers requested similar tutorial for Linux Mint Cinnamon as well.
+Reading about MATE and KDE customization guides, many readers requested similar tutorials for Linux Mint Cinnamon as well.
 Hence, I created this basic guide on tweaking the looks and feel of Cinnamon desktop.

 7 Different Ways for Customizing Cinnamon Desktop

 For this tutorial, I’m using Linux Mint Debian Edition (LMDE 4).
 You can use this on any Linux distribution that is running Cinnamon.
 If you are unsure, here’s how to check which desktop environment you are using.

 When it comes to changing the cinnamon desktop appearance, I find it very easy to do so as it is just 2 clicks away.
 Click on the menu icon and then on settings as shown below.